Training the next generation of innovative, solution-oriented scientists

 The interdisciplinary GCP fellowship includes the following programming:

-• Opportunities for leadership within the Bren School’s MESM, MEDS, and PhD programs, including advising group projects, as selected by the Fellow.
-The fellowship cover two years of salary and a minimum of $10,000 research funds that can be used for any research or career-related activities.
+Opportunities for leadership within EEMB and the Bren School’s MESM, MEDS, and PhD programs, including advising group projects, as selected by the Fellow.
+The fellowship cover two years of salary and up to $10,000 research funds that can be used for any research or career-related activities.
 Additional research funds for field work, datasets, and computing costs will also be provided by faculty mentors as needed.
 Each fellow will choose up to three primary academic mentors who will provide the most hands-on mentorship throughout the two-years but each fellow will ultimately be mentored by all the faculty in the fellowship.